 The plastic is also very smooth.
 Smooth enough that you can have confidence that you move your skin over it without getting cut or scratched.

-The shape of the prongs are the right shape and height off the ground to dig into most of the toughest and hard to reach areas.
+The shape of the prongs are the right shape and height off the ground to dig into most of the toughest and hard to reach areas of the body.

 If there are other alternatives on the market then it could be argued it is overpriced, but currently, there isn’t anything like it at the moment that I know of.